RoaringBitmap/CBitmapCompetition/README.md

 make test
 ```

+Be aware that if you call ``git pull`` while in a submodule, you are *updating* the project for everyone.
+Try to stick as much as possible with the ``git pull && git submodule init && git submodule update && git submodule status`` as it is safest (it only impacts your local copy).

 ## Usage for developers of the project

-If one of the submodules changes and you need to update it:
+If one of the submodules changes and you need to update it and update the project (for everyone, not just yourself):
 ```bash
 git submodule foreach git pull origin master make clean